 Application forms must be received in the office by December 13.
 The auditions are scheduled on January 11 beginning at 1:30 p.m.
 The award period is for spring and fall semesters 2014.

 Honors Recital: A recital featuring the six talent scholarship winners is scheduled for February 15 at 1:30 p.m.

 Note: Those awarded scholarships may not compete for two years (two full cycles) after receiving the award.

 This competition is for musicians who are 18 years old or younger and who live within a 75-mile radius of DeKalb.
 Players are expected to perform one memorized movement of a standard concerto or work with orchestral accompaniment.
 Competitors need not be members of CSA Sinfonia.
 Winners may not compete again on the same instrument.
 The winner receives a prize of $200 and performs the concerto with the orchestra at the March concert.
 Applications are due October 21.
 Auditions are November 11 beginning at 4:30 p.m.

 Application forms for need scholarships, talent scholarships, and the Sinfonia concerto competition are available on the website to print and submit and can also be found in the display area outside Room 132 Music Building.
 Call (815) 753-1450 to request that a form be mailed.

-Join the fun at the 2014 Performathon, scheduled every two years.
+Join the fun at the 2014 Performathon.
 This event brings the community school together for a gala day of performances, photos from the past year, an art exhibit from our Art Express students, a raffle, the famous music swap, a bake sale, and much more.
-Back by popular requset is the teeshirt design competition!
-This fund-raising event provides funding for the scholarship programs.
+Back by popular request in 2014 is the teeshirt design competition!
+This fund-raising event (held every two years) provides funding for the scholarship programs.
 Consider joining the Performathon Planning Committee.
 More information and participation forms will be available online and from teachers later in fall semester.
 A final report is available for the Performathon 2012.